gwdistsys18/dist-sys-practice/README.md

 ## **Table of Contents**

-> All elapsed time contains material studying and note writing.
+> All elapsed time contains time of material studying and time of note writing.
+> Accoring to the description in course website, I only provide screenshot of "Bring it all together" in Docker topic.
+If more screenshots of other labs are requried, please contact me for them.

 * [Docker and Containers](#Docker-and-Containers)
   * [Beginer Level](#Beginner-Level-mastery-of-Docker)